-A trauma healing and empowerment workshop takes place in a natural setting over 3 days and 2 nights.
+A trauma healing and empowerment workshop (TH&E) takes place in a natural setting over 3 days and 2 nights.
 8-10 participants are guided by 2 facilitators over 8 sessions, which we call ‘circles’.
-Victims may recommend inviting perpetrators.
-In most cases we combine 4 healing workshop sessions (being 32 participants with 8 facilitators) at one venue, where select sessions are done in a bigger group.
+These circles may consist of both victims and /or perpetrators - subject to victims invitation.
+In most cases we combine 4 concurrent healing workshop sessions (being 32 participants with 8 facilitators) at one venue, where select sessions are done in a bigger group.

 During the Tree of Life healing and empowerment workshop, the tree is used as a device for the telling of stories, and participants communicate their lives through depictions of a tree, with the soil (culture), roots (family), trunk (early development), branches (later development), leaves (significant people), fruits (high points), and scars (disappointments/traumas), providing the frame for this communication.

-The telling of stories takes place in a circle which offers a step by step process of building trust and respect.
-It allows participants to share the accounts of their experiences (often given for the first time) in an atmosphere of openness, understanding and empathy.
+The telling of stories takes place in a circle which offers a step-by-step process of building trust and respect.
+It allows participants to share the accounts of their experiences (often for the first time) in an atmosphere of openness, understanding and empathy.
 The concept of using the circle was welcomed as very similar to the traditional method of talking about problems within a family or community.
 This is known as dare in the Shona language.
-Confidentiality is critical, we abide the circle principle: ”what is said in the circle stays in the circle”.
+Confidentiality is critical, where we abide by the circle principle: ”what is said in the circle stays in the circle”.

 In the first circle, we welcome participants and discuss the aims of the intervention.
 Participants make circle “agreements’, noting how they wish to respect each other during and beyond the workshop.